2019 CSA MEMBERSHIP AGREEMENT

 Becoming a Member of CloverCroft Farm

 CSA stands for Community Supported Agriculture, which is basically a subscription for vegetables.
 Members pay up front to secure their share.
 We farmers then use the money to buy seeds and equipment and get food growing.
-Then, each week, beginning in mid-to-late June 2018 running 21 weeks (11 pickups for half shares) until mid-late October 2018, we provide fresh, local vegetables to our farm members.
+Then, each week, beginning in mid-to-late June 2019 running 21 weeks until mid-late October 2019, we provide fresh, local vegetables to our farm members.

 We believe in providing fresh, seasonal, local veggies from our farm to your home.
 We believe people should have a relationship with their food, one that gives back to both you and the land.
 Instead of organic certification, we believe in “face certification: a direct contact between farmer and consumer that creates an environment for trust and faith,” as described by Douglas Gayeton.
 We believe in transparent farming practices and being open and honest about all inputs used on our farm.
 We do not use synthetic fertilizers or pesticides, or any genetically modified seed.
 As a practice, our farm records will be available to all members.
 We welcome any inquires about this stance.